Siamese–Vietnamese War (1840–1845): Siamese Offensives on Pursat and Kampong Thom

 On 10 November 1840, Chaophraya Bodindecha the Siamese top commander and Phra Narinyotha Nong the vice-governor of Battambang sent letters to the Southern Cambodian Oknhas, urging them to attack the Vietnamese.
 This move made the Oknhas aware of potential Siamese support to their anti-Vietnamese cause.
 On November 17, the Oknhas wrote eighteen flattering letters to Bodindecha, requesting Siam to release the pro-Siamese Cambodian prince Ang Duong, who had been under house arrest in Bangkok for his failed rebellion attempt in 1838, to be their leader.
 Oknha Outey Thireach Hing of Samraong Tong professed himself to be a Siamese subject, lamenting that his movement lacked a unified leader.
 Oknha Mau of Kampot complained his lack of weaponry in resisting the Vietnamese attacks from Hà Tiên.
 Oknha Vongsa Anchit Mey of Bati expressed his wish that Cambodia would return to the days of King Ang Eng and the regent Tolaha Pok in the 1790s, when Siam dominated Cambodia.
 The Oknhas chose Oknha Surkealok Muk of Pursat and Oknha Vibolreach Long as their representatives to deliver their letters to Bodindecha.

-Map of army routes during the Siamese offensives of 1840–1842.
-Red represents Siamese routes.
-Yellow represents Vietnam and Cambodia.
+Siamese offensives against the Vietnamese in Cambodia at Pursat and Kampong Thom (November 1840 – January 1841) in order to reclaim control over Cambodia from Vietnam;

+depicts area of Siamese control and Siamese army routes.

+depicts area of Vietnamese control and Vietnamese army routes.

+Various colors depict Cambodian regional cliques.

 Chaophraya Bodindecha the Samuha Nayok or Prime Minister of Northern Siam and his brother-in-law Chaophraya Nakhon Ratchasima Thong-in the governor of Nakhon Ratchasima had been in Battambang gathering Lao, Northern Khmer and Siamese men to invade Cambodia.
 On 16 November 1840, Bodindecha sent out Phra Phirenthorathep Kham, son of the Nakhon Ratchasima governor, to lead 2,788 Lao men to the east to attack the Vietnamese-held Pursat or Hải Tây, where the Vietnamese commander Võ Đức Trung was guarding.
 On November 20, Bodindecha sent his own son Phra Phromborirak Kaew and his brother-in-law the Nakhon Ratchasima governor to march 2,445 Lao and Siamese men hailed from Nakhon Ratchasima to attack Pursat.
 Finally, on 21 November 1840, Bodindecha marched his own main armies of 3,520 men to Pursat, where Bodindecha received eighteen letters from the Oknhas requesting for Ang Duong.
 These letters from the Oknhas assured Chaophraya Bodindecha of local Cambodian support of Siamese advances.